abongsjoel/burger-builder-app/README.md

 # TJ Burger Builder

-> In this project, i built an amazing application that can be used to order burger
+> In this project, i built an amazing application that can be used to order a burger

 ![screenshot](../master/screenshot.png)